Canon-McMillan School District: Other facilities

 Big Mac Stadium serves as the Canon-McMillan School District's main athletic facility.
 It was initially built up as a formal stadium in the 1970s, however, the grounds that it occupies have been used for community sporting events since the 1930s.
 The stadium is sometimes also called Canon-McMillan Stadium or Canonsburg Stadium.
 It recently underwent renovations to expand seating areas and add new locker rooms and more parking.
 It had its running track resurfaced and artificial turf replaced in 2016.
 The stadium received artificial turf for the first time in 1998, which was when the last major renovation prior to the most recent one occurred.
 It is located just off Jefferson Avenue near the heart of Canonsburg, and is adjacent to the district's former Central Administration building.

 McDowell Field is the district's primary baseball practice complex, named for the road on which it is located.
 Besides a baseball diamond, the site also contains multipurpose playing fields and service buildings which house locker rooms, restrooms, a concession stand, a press room, and the controls for the scoreboard.

 West McMurray Road Soccer Complex, alternatively known as Van Eman Field, is a triangular grass field divided into several small soccer pitches and serves as a practice field for the Canon-McMillan Youth Soccer Association, the district league for boys and girls soccer at the elementary school level.
 The de facto name Van Eman Field comes from Van Eman Creek, which runs near the site.
 The entire field is fenced in.
 There is a North Strabane Township municipal pump station on the premises, which is fenced off separately from the field itself to prevent unauthorized access.
 The site does not have any permanent buildings besides a basic wooden shelter that are accessible to its users, as portable toilets and a utility trailer are only used at the field seasonally.

 Canon-McMillan Support Facility serves as both the district's school bus/school van garage and the headquarters for the district-wide maintenance and custodial department.
 It is a large, aircraft hangar-like building providing indoor parking and maintenance space for most of the district's buses, vans, and maintenance vehicles, with an attached annex designated for offices and the service and repair shop.
 It was built in 1990 and is diagonally across the street from the high school.

-Canon-McMillan Central Administration Building formerly held the School Board and central administration offices.
+Canon-McMillan Central Administration Building formerly held the school board and central administration offices.
 Since January 2023 these offices have been moved to a dedicated section of the new middle school.
 This old administration building was built in the 1970s and is in front of Big Mac Stadium on Jefferson Ave.
-It is now used only for storage and its restrooms.
+It has become the location for the district's Technology Department and the lower level locker rooms are still in use.